On the Trade-off between Redundancy and Local Coherence in Summarization: Related Work

-Modern approaches mostly employ neural end-to-end models \shortcite{cheng2016neural,lewis2020bart,zhang2020pegasus}, meaning that crucial intermediate steps such as content planning or selection are not explicitly modeled, in contrast to traditional summarization approaches \shortcite{jones1993might,mmr1998,nenkova2011automatic,lloret2012text,teufel2016deeper}.
-Recent efforts have demonstrated that accounting for planning helps dealing with coherence of final summaries \shortcite{goldfarb2020content,sharma2019bigpatent,hua2021dyploc}, whereas explicit content selection modules can be tailored to tackle problems such as factuality \shortcite{cao2018faithful,maynez-etal-2020-faithfulness}, coverage \shortcite{kedzie2018content,puduppully2019data,wiseman2017challenges}, and redundancy \shortcite{liu2019text,jia2021deep,bi2021aredsum}.
-Specifically, production of low-redundant summaries has proven to be challenging, especially when the source document is highly redundant, such as scientific articles.
-In particular, \citeA{xiao2020systematically} reported that, among the neural approaches that deal with redundancy at different stages of the summarization pipeline, the ones that account for it during content selection or summary generation proved to be more effective.
-In this work, we demonstrate that by simulating comprehension according to a cognitive model, non-redundant content can be scored together in each simulation cycle, hence encouraging the selection of non-redundant content.
+Traditional summarization approaches sought to provide more control over properties of generated summaries such as their informativeness \shortcite{jones1993might,carbonell1998use,nenkova2011automatic,lloret2012text,teufel2016deeper}, non-redundancy \shortcite{carbonell1998use}, or discourse organization \shortcite{marcu1998build,christensen2013towards}.
+However, more modern approaches mostly employ neural end-to-end models \shortcite{cheng2016neural,lewis2020bart,zhang2020pegasus}, meaning that crucial intermediate steps such as content planning or selection are not explicitly modeled.
+Recent efforts have demonstrated that accounting for planning helps dealing with discourse organization of final summaries \shortcite{goldfarb2020content,sharma2019bigpatent,hua2021dyploc}, whereas explicit content selection modules can be tailored to tackle problems such as factuality \shortcite{cao2018faithful,maynez-etal-2020-faithfulness,zhao-etal-2020-reducing}, coverage \shortcite{kedzie2018content,puduppully2019data,wiseman2017challenges}, and redundancy \shortcite{liu2019text,jia2021deep,bi2021aredsum}.
+Specifically, production of low-redundant summaries has proven to be challenging, especially when the source document is highly redundant, such as scientific articles \shortcite{xiao2020systematically,gu2022memsum}.

-Additionally, the need for controlling aspects of generated text such as length, style, and mentioned entity has been acknowledged lately in an effort to enable models to adapt to user input \cite{fan2018controllable} or predefined user preferences \cite{song2021new}.
-Most importantly, previous work \cite{sun-etal-2019-compare,schumann2020discrete} pointed out how the lack of control in produced summaries led recent summarization systems to unwillingly exploit the susceptibility of automated metrics to summary length.
-In order to guarantee a fairer comparison between systems, we control for extracted summary length by posing content selection as knapsack optimization problem subject to a soft budget of tokens.
-The proposed selector is able to extract summaries in a much restricted length range, making comparison between models much more reliable.
+Regarding cohesion, \citeA{wu2018learning} combined an informativeness reward with a cohesion reward in a reinforcement learning setup, reporting heavy trade-offs between the two properties.
+In contrast, \citeA{xu2020discourse} reported an improvement in informativeness when incorporating information about the global discourse organization (RST trees) and co-reference chains in a supervised setup.
+However, discourse organization of final summaries experimented only a marginal improvement.

+In this work, we demonstrate that it is possible to improve lexical cohesion --a special case of local coherence-- while maintaining a high level of informativeness and without selecting overly redundant content, under a reinforcement learning setup.
+In the unsupervised scenario, our proposed models are able to successfully balance cohesion and redundancy, although sacrificing informativeness in the process.